EnterpriseDB/barman/doc/barman-cloud-backup.1.md

 This script and Barman are administration tools for disaster recovery of PostgreSQL servers written in Python and maintained by 2ndQuadrant.

+**IMPORTANT:** the Cloud upload process may fail if any file with a size greater than the configured `--max-archive-size` is present either in the data directory or in any tablespaces.
+However, PostgreSQL creates files with a maximum size of 1GB, and that size is always allowed, regardless of the `max-archive-size` parameter.

 # POSITIONAL ARGUMENTS